karenanndonnachie/CreativeCoding2019Repo/Week 11/readme.md

 # Using sprites for animation/games in P5js
 Sprites are useful when you have repeated graphics or character, objects, etc..
+Please see here for the entire tutorial: https://creative-coding.decontextualize.com/making-games-with-p5-play/

 Creating a sprite in p5.play is accomplished using the createSprite() function.
 This function returns a sprite object, which itself has a number of attributes and methods that allow us to query and change properties of the sprite.
 Here’s a simple example that creates a single sprite:
 <pre>var spr;